kristiania-pg6301-2023/pg6301-frontend-programming/mock-exam.md

 Show movies saved in a MongoDB with React.
 Let users log in with Active Directory.
 Logged-in users can add new movies to the database.
 When a user adds a movie, other users should see a notification with WebSockets.

-The application should be built with GitHub Actions and report test coverage.
-It should be deployed on Heroku.
+The application should be deployed on Heroku.

 ## Test your application